-Name & Designation % increase in remuneration in the FY 2021-22 remuneration of Mr. Rajinder Mittal (Managing Director) N.A 27.08:1 Mr. Sat Narain Goyal (Whole Time Director) N.A.
+Name & Designation % increase in remuneration in the FY 2021-22 Ratio to median remuneration of employees Mr. Rajinder Mittal (Managing Director) N.A 27.08:1 Mr. Sat Narain Goyal (Whole Time Director) N.A.
 2.70:1 Other Directors (Non Executive and Independents) (Only Sitting Fee paid) N.A.
 N.A.
 Mr. Gurinder Singh Makkar (Company Secretary) 9.40 3.54:1 Mr. Gulab Singh (CFO) 6.94 6.40:1

-^{}For this purpose, sitting fees paid to the directors has not been considered as remuneration.
+For this purpose, sitting fees paid to the directors has not been considered as remuneration.
 Non-executive/ Independent Directors are entitled only to sitting fee.
 The details of remuneration/sitting fee paid are given in Corporate Governance Report.